equalizedigital/accessibility-checker/README.txt

 == Changelog ==

+= 1.0.3 =
+* Image map missing alternative text error if only a space is present

 = 1.0.2 =
 * use uninstall.php instead of register_uninstall_hook
 * add option to delete all data on uninstall